MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-conferencing-configure.md

 - Remove an operator

 >[!NOTE]
->Before removing an operator from your organization or from a country, you must remove all phone numbers assigned to the users and your Audio Conferencing bridges, then contact the operator to release the numbers.
+>Before removing an operator from your organization or from a country, you must remove all phone numbers assigned to the users and your Audio Conferencing bridge, then contact the operator to release the numbers.

 ## Release numbers from your Audio Conferencing bridge